-This includes \$ 95.00 registration fee paid by the student at enrollment.
+Total Cost \$ 10,495.00 This includes \$ 95.00 registration fee paid by the student at enrollment.
 (Books and supplies are included in tuition.)

-NOTE: In addition, students are responsible for providing navy blue clinical surgical uniforms, lab jacket, and shoes plus their third Hepatitis B vaccine injection and a signed health form.
+NOTE: In addition, students are responsible for providing navy blue clinical surgical uniforms, lab jacket, and white shoes plus a signed health form and their third Hepatitis B vaccine injection.
 The approximate cost for a uniform and shoes is \$75.00.